 Due to the various ratios of VG/PG, vaping the wrong e-liquid in the wrong device could result in a burnt flavour (and coil), or spit back (small particles of juice, which were not entirely vapourised in the mouth).

 How do devices impact flavours and clouds?

 When switching over from smoking to vaping, most people will use a pod system (such as the UWELL Caliburn, Vaporesso XROS or Smok Nord), or a low powered device to begin with (Aspire PockeX or Innokin Coolfire Z50).
 With pod systems, a vaper is generally unable to change the wattage of the device.
-You must also replace the pod, or coil when it has reached the end of its life.
+You must also replace & buy a new pod or coil when it has reached the end of its life.
 Due to the limited power of these devices, these are best suited for vaping nicotine salts or regular 10mls, due to the higher proportion of PG within e-liquids.

 In essence, a low powered vape device is better suited to juices with a higher proportion of PG when compared to VG.
 Check out our vape kits section to explore devices.

 More experienced vapers and cloud chasers, have often been vaping for a very long time and are well versed in devices and which e-liquids to use.
 Medium to higher powered devices such as the Voopoo DragX, Geekvape Aegis Solo and the Freemax Maxus, are all powerful devices which are not to be taken lightly.
 These devices tend to range in max wattage power from 80 - 200W, which are much more powerful than pod systems, or low powered devices.
 As such, these devices are capable of vaporising the higher proportions VG within e-liquids.

 In essence, a medium to high powered device is better suited to vape an e-liquid with a higher proportion of VG when compared to VG.